AveXis: More Excuses And More Delay, While Superior Competing Drug Receives Approval For Shipment Next Week

-Since our first report just over a month ago that fully debunked the bull case on AVXS, new events have transpired that have further strengthened the bear case on the stock.
+Since our first report just over a month ago that fully debunked the bull case on AveXis (NASDAQ:AVXS), new events have transpired that have further strengthened the bear case on the stock.
 This follow up report will discuss these new events and why the worst case scenario has just begun for AVXS.

 New Event #1: We Believe AVXS Just Delayed the Filing of Their IND for Type 2 & 3 SMA